DEVSMSM/Discord-Account-Online/README.md

 # Discord-Account-Online

-- ⚠️ | **Attention**
-The first thing I don't take any responsibility for blocked Discord accounts that used this Project
+- ⚠️ | **Attention:** The first thing I don't take any responsibility for blocked Discord accounts that used this Project